Illiouchine/PipouBrushApp/README.md

 - [x] count the number of use to anticipate achievement
 - [x] save Brush Duration in shared pref
 - [x] setup achievement ?
+- [x] Setup I18n : en / fr
+- [x] Add Thanks section
+- [ ] Give feedback when earning achievement
 - [ ] setup reminder of brushing :
   - For Alarm -> see "Set a repeating alarm"
   - For notification ->
+- [ ] Setup PlayStore and CD/CI
 - [ ] setup Mini game when brushing
-- [ ] Give feedback when earning achievement
-- [ ] Setup I18n : en / fr
-- [ ] Setup PlayStore and CD/CI
+- [ ] Manage external link in Thanks section

 ## Screenshots
 ### Timer screen